-Don Took Marley/Spirit of Christmas Yet-To-Come

-Artist who appeared last season in The Beard of Avon, Much Ado about Nothing and The Countess.
-The previous season he was seen in The Hollow Lands.
-A Christmas Carol and The Philanderer.
+DON TOOK (Marley/Spirit of Christmas Yet-To-Come) is an SCR Founding Artist who recently appeared in The School for Wives, The Beard of Avon, Much Ado about Nothing and The Countess.
+In previous seasons, he was seen in The Hollow Lands, A Christmas Carol and The Philanderer.
 Other recent SCR productions include Play Strindberg, Tartuffe, Ah, Wilderness!, Pygmalion, Our Town, Arcadia, BAFO (for which he won a Drama-Logue Award), She Stoops to Folly, Three Viewings, A Streetcar Named Desire, The Misanthrope and Pterodactyls.
 He also appeared in the world premiere of Hospitality Suite and the revival of The Philadelphia Story.
 Mr. Took is proud to be an SCR Founding Artist with 37 years of experience in a wide variety of roles.
-He recently enjoyed playing the role of Greg in a record-breaking run of A.R.
-Gurney's Sylvia at the Laguna Playhouse; and his latest venture is Shakesperience - a high school touring production he conceived and coauthored with Hal Landon Jr., SCR's resident Scrooge - somewhat loosely based on the Carl Reiner-Mel Brooks "2000
+He enjoyed playing the role of Greg in a record-breaking run of A.R.
+Gurney's Sylvia at the Laguna Playhouse; and his latest venture is Shakesperience - a high school touring production he conceived and coauthored with Hal Landon Jr., SCR's resident Scrooge - somewhat loosely based on the Carl Reiner-Mel Brooks